backtick-se/cowait-notebook-eval/README.md

 ### Part 1: The notebook

 1. Create a `requirements.txt` file and add `pandas`
-1. Open `cowait.yml` and set the image name
+1. Open `cowait.yml` and update the `image` field to `<your dockerhub username>/cowait-notebook-eval`
 1. Build and push the notebook image:
    ```bash
    $ cowait build --push
    ```
-1. Launch the Cowait Notebook:
+1. Launch a Cowait Notebook using your newly created image:
    ```bash
    $ cowait notebook -c kubernetes
    ```
-   When the task is running, a link should be displayed.
+   It might take a few minutes for the cluster to download the image.
+Once the task is running, a link should be displayed.
 Open it to access the notebook.
 1. Create a new notebook using the Cowait interpreter.
 Give it the name `volume.ipynb`
 1. Download some data into a pandas dataframe.
 The dataset contains every trade executed on the Bitmex derivatives platform.
    ```python